GBLille/CASP16-CAPRI_MassiveFold_Data/README.md

 - `download_all_capri_massivefold_scoring.py` downloads all the CAPRI scoring files for MassiveFold data of each target

 They rely on the csv files also located in the folder, which contain all the direct download links.
-The content of each csv is also listed here.
+The content of each csv is also listed below.

 ### CASP Monomeric MassiveFold full data